QuEraComputing/bloqade-python/docs/home/getting_started.md

 ```python
 result = assigned_program.bloqade.python().run(100, args=(1, 2))
 ```
 where `args` argument is a tuple of the values of "a" and "b" respectively.

 There is also an `assign(var1=value1, var2=value2, ...)` method which is useful if you are given a program that is imported from another package or comes from a source which you should not edit directly.
 In this case you can use the `assign` method to assign the value of the parameters for every task execution that happens.

 ## Analyzing results

 ### Batch Objects

-Now that you have your program we need to analyze the results.
-The results come on two forms, `RemoteBatch` and `LocalBatch`. `RemoteBatch` objects are returned from any execution that calls a remote backend, e.g. `braket.aquila()` while  `LocalBatch` is returned by local emulation backends, e.g. `bloqade.python()`, or `braket.local_emulator()`.
-The only difference between `RemoteBatch` and `LocalBatch` is that `RemoteBatch` has extra methods that you can use to fetch remote results, check of the status of remote tasks and filter based on the task status.
+Now that you have your program, we need to analyze the results.
+The results come in `RemoteBatch` and `LocalBatch`. `RemoteBatch` objects are returned from any execution that calls a remote backend, e.g. `braket.aquila()`.
+In contrast, `LocalBatch` is returned by local emulation backends, e.g., `bloqade.python()`, or `braket.local_emulator()`.
+The only difference between `RemoteBatch` and `LocalBatch` is that `RemoteBatch` has extra methods that you can use to fetch remote results, check the status of remote tasks, and filter based on the task status.
 Some things to note about `RemoteBatch` objects:

-* Filtering is applied based on the _**current known status**_ of the tasks.
-If you filter based on the current status you can precede the filter method with a `result.fetch()` call, e.g. `completed_results = results.fetch().get_completed_tasks()`.
+* Filtering is applied based on the tasks' _**current known status**_.
+If you filter based on the current status, you can precede the filter method with a `result.fetch()` call, e.g., `completed_results = results.fetch().get_completed_tasks()`.
-* The `pull()` method will wait until all tasks have stopped running, e.g. tasks that are completed, failed or canceled, before continuing execution of your python code.
-This is useful for hybrid tasks where your classical step can only happen once the quantum task(s) have completed.
+* The `pull()` method will wait until all tasks have stopped running, e.g., tasks that are completed, failed, or canceled, before continuing execution of your Python code.
+This functionality is helpful for hybrid tasks where your classical step can only happen once the quantum task(s) have finished.

-Note that you must have active credentials for `fetch()` and `pull()` to work.
+You must have active credentials for `fetch()` and `pull()` to run without an exception.
 Finally, batch objects can be saved/loaded as JSON via `bloqade.save`, `bloqade.dumps`, `bloqade.load`, `bloqade.loads`.

 ### Report Objects

-Both `RemoteBatch` and `LocalBatch` objects support have a `report()` method will take any task data and package it up into a new object that is useful for various kinds of analysis.
+Both `RemoteBatch` and `LocalBatch` objects support a `report()` method that will take any task data and package it up into a new object that is useful for various kinds of analysis.
 The three main modes of analysis are:

 ```python
 report.bitstrings(filter_perfect_filling=True)